rahmannazneen/cypress-orangehrm-automation-pom/README.md

 ✅ Reusable selectors and actions in support/pages

-✅ Cypress config properly set with baseUrl, specPattern, and supportFile
+✅ Cypress config is properly set with baseUrl, specPattern, and supportFile

-## 📌 Notes

-* Page-level logic is abstracted using reusable classes in support/pages/.

-* Test files in e2e/ call these classes to interact with the application.

-* Tests run on the OrangeHRM Demo Site.